amirhosseinzlf/STARLA/README.md

     <img width="45%" src="https://user-images.githubusercontent.com/23516995/212111530-f4f0f644-f946-495a-80ce-97d720910032.JPG">
 </p>

-As illustrated in Figure~\ref{fig:MountainCarExample}, the state of the agent is defined based on:
+The state of the agent is defined based on:

-1. the location of the car along the x-axis, and
+1. the location of the car along the x-axis.

-2. the velocity of the car
+2. the velocity of the car.

 There are three discrete actions that can be used to control the car:

 • Accelerate to the left.
 • Accelerate to the right.

-• Do not accelerate
+• Do not accelerate.

 Episodes can have three termination scenarios: